godvmxi/godvmxi.github.io/_posts/2020-08-17-How-to-view-STL-under-GDB.md

 ## Method 1: gdb-stl-views
 gdb-stl-views is a set of GDB macros that can display the contents of many STL containers: list, vector, map, multimap, set, multiset, dequeue, stack, queue, priority_queue, bitset, string, and widestring.

-- You can download it [here](https://sourceware.org/gdb/wiki/STLSupport?action=AttachFile&do=view&target=stl-views-1.0.3.gdb) or [here](http://www.yolinux.com/TUTORIALS/src/dbinit_stl_views-1.03.txt)
+- You can download it [LINK1](https://sourceware.org/gdb/wiki/STLSupport?action=AttachFile&do=view&target=stl-views-1.0.3.gdb) [LINK2](http://www.yolinux.com/TUTORIALS/src/dbinit_stl_views-1.03.txt) or at end of file [LINK](#db_init_stl_view)
 - Tutorials and an alternative download are hosted at here.

+### Enable Marco
 Two ways to enable this Marco:

-copy the content in stl-views-1.0.3.gdb to to ~/.gdbinit source path/to/stl-views-1.0.3.gdb in gdb anytime before you want to use it.
+- copy the content in stl-views-1.0.3.gdb to to ~/.gdbinit
+- source path/to/stl-views-1.0.3.gdb in gdb anytime before you want to use it.
 In this way you will need to source it every time after open gdb

 Here is an example after Macro is loaded: